-Known for its beautiful lakes, ever-changing weather, and local pride in being “Minnesota nice,” Minneapolis has an extensive list of local quirks that give it loads of personality.
-If you’re wondering whether Minneapolis is worth visiting, even Prince gave his hometown a winning endorsement.
+Known for its beautiful lakes, ever-changing weather, and local pride in being “Minnesota nice, ” Minneapolis has an extensive list of local quirks that give it loads of personality.
+If you’re wondering whether Minneapolis is worth visiting, look no further than hometown hero Prince for a winning endorsement.
 As the late singer-songwriter once said, “I like Hollywood.
 I just like Minneapolis a little bit better.”
-While its neighbor to the east, St. Paul, has a more laid-back vibe, Minneapolis has earned its reputation as the Twin Cities’ energetic city.

-Before you visit, read our tips for everything you need to know before you arrive in Minneapolis, from how to thrive in inclement temperatures to navigating the city’s social scenes.
+Before you visit, these top tips will tell you everything you need to know before you arrive in Minneapolis, from how to thrive in inclement temperatures to navigating the city’s social scenes.

 Experiencing all four seasons in one day is an ongoing point of humor among locals in Minneapolis.
 From November through March, expect to bundle up heavily during the cold months – a fluffy winter coat, hat, gloves and a scarf.
 Spring and fall are a total toss-up, meaning it could snow or feel like summer at any given point.
 Summer is typically balmy – and everyone makes the most of it – but the occasional breezy day might have you reaching for a long-sleeved shirt.